 Upon curing, homes with concrete foundations tend to develop cracks.
 Again, these will let in water into your basement and cause it to be damp.
 When buying a home, ensure joists are properly attached to the foundation walls, or else they will wobble about and cause cracks.

 Other than the visible drainage pipes, modern homes with a proper basement also have a subsurface drainage channel system.
 These can clog or block water flow, causing water to stagnate or overflow into your basement.
 If you have installed a sump pump, ensure continuity in the pump’s connections.

 Struggling with moisture or dampness in your basement?
 Not sure how to stop the moisture issues?
+There are so many ways you and your home can benefit from basement waterproofing projects.
 Schedule a free basement inspection with your local basement contractor and find answers to your moisture problems.